uploadcare/uploadcare-netlifycms-depricated/README.md

 uploadcare();
 ```

-## Configuration
+### Configuration

-There is only one required option - your public API key.
-You can get that by creating an
+There is only one required option, your public [API key][uc-keys].
+You can
-account [Uploadcare].
-You can use demo public key during dev stage, but note that
+get one by [signing up][uc-signup] for Uploadcare.
+Another option is using
+`demopublickey` for testing purposes.
+But note, we are wiping out all files on
-demo account files are removed every few hours.
+our demo account every few hours.

 ```javascript
 uploadcare({